michaelkhela/VABS_Automation/README.md

 Once completed, a message should confirm successful execution.

 ### 4. Output
-The script generates an output CSV file in the output directory, following this format:
+The script generates an output CSV file in the output directory

 This file is structured for direct import into REDCap.

 ## Notes

 - This script is specifically tailored for the BRIDGE study.
-- Only **Research Assistants** should import the script's output into Internal REDCap.

 ## Contact